 So what are you waiting for?
 We’ve done our homework (and then some) to bring you Neo P1 — the first and only plant bioengineered to purify the air in your home.

-Explore Neo P1 here, where you can also join the waitlist to be one of the first to experience plant bioengineering and the future of clean air.
+Explore Neo P1 hereOpens in a new tab., where you can also join the waitlist to be one of the first to experience plant bioengineering and the future of clean air.

 Sources:

-Interior Landscape Plants for Indoor Air Pollution Abatement
+Interior Landscape Plants for Indoor Air Pollution AbatementOpens in a new tab.

-Reduce Indoor Air Pollution with Houseplants Part 1: Aloe Vera and Peace Lily | Santa Fe Extension Master Gardeners
+Reduce Indoor Air Pollution with Houseplants Part 1: Aloe Vera and Peace LilyOpens in a new tab. | Santa Fe Extension Master Gardeners

-Spider Plants and Clean Air | The National Wildlife Federation
+Spider Plants and Clean AirOpens in a new tab. | The National Wildlife Federation

-Do Snake Plants Clean The Air? | Breathe Better Air
+Do Snake Plants Clean The Air?Opens in a new tab. | Breathe Better Air

-Reduce Indoor Air Pollution with Houseplants Part 1: Aloe Vera and Peace Lily | Santa Fe Extension Master Gardeners
+Reduce Indoor Air Pollution with Houseplants Part 1: Aloe Vera and Peace LilyOpens in a new tab. | Santa Fe Extension Master Gardeners

-Study: Indoor air cleaners fall short on removing volatile organic compounds | MIT News
+Study: Indoor air cleaners fall short on removing volatile organic compoundsOpens in a new tab. | MIT News

-Plants that Clean the Air | Green America
+Plants that Clean the AirOpens in a new tab. | Green America

-11 Houseplants That Clean the Air You Breathe | Goodnet
+11 Houseplants That Clean the Air You BreatheOpens in a new tab. | Goodnet

-Houseplants suck up air pollutants that can sicken people | SN Explores
+Houseplants suck up air pollutants that can sicken peopleOpens in a new tab. | SN Explores

-Investigation of A Potted Plant (Hedera helix) with Photo-Regulation to Remove Volatile Formaldehyde for Improving Indoor Air Quality | Aerosol and Air Quality Research
+Investigation of A Potted Plant (Hedera helix) with Photo-Regulation to Remove Volatile Formaldehyde for Improving Indoor Air QualityOpens in a new tab. | Aerosol and Air Quality Research

-Mitigation of indoor air pollutants using Areca palm potted plants in real-life settings | SpringerLink
+Mitigation of indoor air pollutants using Areca palm potted plants in real-life settingsOpens in a new tab. | SpringerLink

-Could Houseplants Improve Indoor air Quality in Schools? | T and F Online
+Could Houseplants Improve Indoor air Quality in Schools?Opens in a new tab. | T and F Online